DEXA (dual energy X-ray absorptiometry) scan

 - because you’ve previously had a fragility fracture

 Your doctor will use online tools to calculate your fracture risk.
 These take into account things that might increase your risk, including your medical history, age, sex, height, weight, and any medicines you take.
-The calculation also includes lifestyle factors such as whether or not you smoke, and how much alcohol you drink.
+The calculation also includes lifestyle factors, such as whether or not you smoke, and how much alcohol you drink.
 This is because these factors also affect your bone density.
 The tools predict how likely it is that you’ll have a fracture due to osteoporosis in the next 10 years.
 If your risk is within a certain level, your doctor will advise you to have a DEXA scan.

-Preparing for a DEXA scan
+Preparation for a DEXA scan

-You will usually have a DEXA scan at an outpatient clinic in your local hospital so you can have the scan and go home the same day.
+You’ll usually have a DEXA scan at an outpatient clinic in your local hospital so you can have the scan and go home the same day.
 You don’t usually need to do anything before a DEXA scan.

 - the names of any medicines you take